 WHAT IS THERAPY LIKE?

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual, couple, or family.
 Therapy is an experience.
 Through therapeutic conversation, experiential exercises, and psycho-education, you will reshape your dilemma inside of a safe, accepting, and challenging environment.
 That reshaping is then generalized to the challenging environment within which your dilemma resides, creating a more positive experience overall.
 Depending on your specific needs, therapy can be short-term, focusing on a specific issue, or longer-term, dealing with more difficult patterns or your desire for more personal development.
 Early in therapy while you are working on understanding your dilemma and reshaping your experience, it is most common to schedule regular sessions with your therapist (usually weekly).
-Often clients will reduce their visits as their dilemma abates and will choose to check-in at a frequency that they feel best meets their needs.
+Oftentimes clients will reduce their visits as their dilemma abates and will choose to check-in at a frequency that they feel best meets their needs.

 WHAT ABOUT MEDICATION VS. PSYCHOTHERAPY?